hopbouncecrash/Keyword-Password-list-generator/README.md

 Generates a password list that can be used for password cracking based on a keyword.

-combinationreplacer.py will
+passwordgenerator.py will

 Usage: Run program in Python.

-example: python3 combinationreplacer.py
+example: python3 passwordgenerator.py

-  combinationreplacer.py takes a word as an argument (example:cat) replaces the letters with common replacements, capitilizes/lowercases the letters, iterates through all combinations, and outs those results to a file.

-  prefixadder.py will take a list of prefixes and attach all the prefixes to a list of words, and outputs them to a file.

-  suffixadder.py will take a list of suffixes and attach all the suffixes to a list of words, and outputs them to a file.
+  passwordgenerator.py has 3 modes, the main password generator module, a prefix adder, and a suffix adder.

+  Password generator will take a list of words formatted like common wordlists:
+  For example, example.txt will be formatted as a text file like so: cat who
+  Steve

+  and will generator passwords based on those words.
+Useful to generate an intelligent password cracking list.
+  You can specify how many words can be strung together.
+It will also do common replacements for letters, such as @ for a and + for t.

+  Prefix adder will add common prefixes that come before passwords to a wordlist.
+  Suffix adder will add common suffixes that come after passwords to a wordlist.

-  Combination replacer example:
+  password generator example:

   Example input: cat

-  outfile will contain:
+Output file will contain:
 (@+
 (@t
 (a+